 Letters for publication should be no longer than 550 words, must refer to the article and volume in question, and must include the author’s contact information.
 Editors reserve the right to edit for length and clarity.

-Photographs, maps, and other graphics accompanying an article must be submitted as TIFF, JPEG, or EPS files, at a minimum of 300 dpi at 100 percent.
-Image files must be sent separately rather than imbedded in the text.
+Photographs, maps, and other graphics accompanying an article must be submitted as TIFF, JPEG, or PNG files, at a minimum of 300 dpi at 100 percent.
+Image files must be sent separately rather than embedded in the text.
+You must have permission to reproduce any graphics on The Forum's print and/or web platforms.
+Licensing information, as applicable, must be included.

 Each article submitted to The Fletcher Forum of World Affairs is reviewed by an editorial board, which is composed entirely of graduate students enrolled in The Fletcher School.
 Articles are judged on the basis of relevance, originality, prose, and argumentation.
 The editor-in-chief, in consultation with the editorial board, holds final authority for accepting or refusing individual articles for publication.